Maria di Rohan: Act 3

-He tells Maria and Chalais that he will arrange to have Chalais escape from the city.
+Chevreuse, who was only slightly wounded in the duel, tells Maria and Chalais that he will arrange to have Chalais escape from the city.
 Chalais leaves, and again, everything looks good at first, but disaster strikes.
-Chalais’ letter and Maria's portrait are discovered by one of the courtiers in Chalais’ desk.
+Chalais’ letter and Maria's portrait, hidden in Chalais's desk, are discovered by one of the courtiers.
 Chalais tells Maria about the letters and she says all is lost.
 Once again she tells him to flee through a secret passage, and he does, but tells her he will return if she does not follow him within an hour.
 Maria sings a prayer, Havvi un Dio che in sua clemenza.